 John Sprott is a native Texan.
 In 1980, he, Dennis Jones and Greg Galbraight formed a band that became The Nelsons.
 The “punkabilly” group entered the MTV Basement Tapes contest in 1983 and won the semifinal round.
 The Nelsons recorded an EP in 1984 and a CD in 1990.
 During that time they opened and played for acts including; the Culture Club, Billy Idol and Jimmy Paige.
 In 1991, Sprott moved on to form the Texas Blues Butchers with Kevin Mackey, Stephen Shaw and Sean Frankhouser.
 Sprott has also played on and co-produced D.G.
 Flewellyn’s “House of Doom,” and worked on “Story of a Rebel” with Jeffrey Duke Patterson.
 In 2004, he was named one of five Buddy Texas Tornadoes of Guitar and Bass.
 Sprott has a full-length album entitled, “Ain’t Worried.”
 When speaking to Sprott you get the impression that this is more than an album title, it’s simply his way of life.
 His life has been about playing music, and like so many great blues artists, John Sprott has remained a tried and true musician (http://www.myspace.com/aintworried).

-Regular Participant of the First Friday Art Trail Organized by
+Regular Participant of the First Friday Art Trail A Program of

 The Louise Hopkins Underwood Center for the Arts (LHUCA)